 Guidelines for Living in a Residence Hall Community

 Here are some tips for living in a residence hall community that will help create an enjoyable living environment for you and everyone in your hall.

 - Take an initiative to join hall meetings (if your hall offers them) to stay connected with others living around you.

 - You can agree to disagree without being disrespectful.

 - If you see a problem, report it.
 Take care of facilities, report vandalism, and pick up trash if you see it.

 - Lock your suite and/or room door and do not prop open outside doors.

-- Follow policies and report any incidents to a hall staff member.
+- Follow policies and report any incidents to a Student Leader.

 - Read and respond to e-mails sent to you by housing and residence life, hall staff, and the university.

 - Take responsibility for your actions, admit mistakes, and make amends.